Mastering Local State Management in React: Pitfalls and Patterns

 Understanding States in React

 In a typical React application, there are three primary types of states: fetching and storing data from an API, local states, and global states.
-While API-managed states are handled by libraries like Redux, and global states are managed with the React Context API, our focus will be on local state management and the various React patterns to avoid common pitfalls.
+While API-managed states are handled by libraries, and global states are managed with the React Context API, our focus will be on local state management and the various React patterns to avoid common pitfalls.

 What is State in React?